-In 2020 we will proudly celebrate our twinning partnership with France and Germany.
+We proudly celebrate our twinning partnership with France and Germany.
 For up to date news and opportunities on how to get involved, visit Richmond in Europe.

 Richmond and Fontainebleau have been linked since 1977.
 Over this time, the two towns have celebrated their cultural link through various exchanges and sporting events, including a cycle ride from Fontainebleau to Twickenham to celebrate the 40th anniversary of their twinning, and to raise money for the local charity Street Invest.